 If you do indeed have something to offer, you have to come right out and say it, or you risk losing their attention immediately.

-Most companies don’t do this and it's because learning to write with your audience’s desires in mind is a hard-won skill that takes an exceptional amount of practice.
+Most companies don’t do this and it's because learning to write with your audience’s desires in mind is a hard-won skill that takes practice.
 A few years in a sales role will do it for you, as might some time spent in marketing or advertising.

 Mostly, all of us just default to writing about ourselves.
 It’s why we so often hear and read inexcusable lines like: